We produce mortality statistics in line with the Code of Practice for Statistics, which are free from any political interference.

 Provisional rate and number of suicide deaths registered in England per quarter; includes registrations and provisional data from 2001 for Quarter 1 (Jan to Mar) to Quarter 4 (Oct to Dec).

-Provisional quarterly rates and numbers of deaths caused by diseases known to be a direct consequence of alcohol misuse; includes registrations from 2001, with provisional registrations for Quarter 1 (Jan to Mar) to Quarter 4 (Oct to Dec); provisional figures have not been subject to the full quality assurance process.
+Provisional quarterly rates and numbers of alcohol-specific deaths caused by diseases known to be a direct consequence of alcohol misuse; includes registrations from 2001, with provisional registrations for Quarter 1 (Jan to Mar) to Quarter 4 (Oct to Dec); provisional figures have not been subject to the full quality assurance process.

 Annual mortality statistics